epfl-ada/ada-2021-project-nerf/README.md

 <br>
 This is feasible by:

-- removing unnecessary speakers from the `.parquet` file
+- extracting necessary speakers from the `.parquet` file
-- merging the `.parquet` file with the Quotebank dataset
+- merging extracted speakers with the Quotebank dataset

 ## Methods
 In this section, we will give an overview of the processing that needs to be done after preprocessing the data but before the data analysis part.
 Moreover, we will explain the problem-solving process as well as the feasibility of each task.